EthosWallet/ethos-docs/src/pages/index.md

 ---
 title: Introduction
 pageTitle: Ethos Wallet Docs
-description: The easiest sign-in experience on Sui.
+description: The easiest sign-in experience on Sui
 ---

 Ethos is a Rect library that makes it easy to connect a wallet to your dApp on Sui.